2008 Damxung earthquake

-The 2008 Damxung earthquake hit Damxung County, Xizang (Tibet), west of Lhasa, in the People's Republic of China around 16:30 China Standard Time on October 6.
+The 2008 Damxung earthquake hit Damxung County, Tibet Autonomous Region, west of Lhasa, in the People's Republic of China around 16:30 China Standard Time on October 6.
 The Chinese state media reported that the earthquake caused 10 deaths as of October 7.
 Three aftershocks above magnitude 5 followed.

 The 2008 Damxung earthquake struck further southwest than the similar 1952 Damxung earthquake.